open-AIMS/ADRIA.jl/docs/src/development/development_setup.md

 See: [This guide](https://www.julia-vscode.org/docs/dev/userguide/compilesysimage/)

 Otherwise, see the documentation [here](https://github.com/open-AIMS/ADRIA.jl/tree/main/build) for a quick how to.
-Note: compilation time to create a sysimage can be upwards of 30mins, and has to be repeated if the project packages are updated.
+Note: compilation time to create a sysimage can be upwards of 30mins and, again, has to be repeated if the project packages are updated.